-Which pathways predominate during exercise?
+Energy Systems Used During Sports Which pathways predominate during exercise?
 As long as a muscle cell has enough oxygen, it will form ATP by the aerobic pathway.
-When ATP demands are within the capacity of the aerobic pathway, light to moderate muscular activity can continue for several hours in well-conditioned individuals (Figure 9.17).
+When ATP demands are within the capacity of the aerobic pathway, light to moderate muscular activity can continue for several hours in well-conditioned individuals (Figure 9.20).
 However, when exercise demands begin to exceed the ability of the muscle cells to carry out the necessary reactions quickly enough, anaerobic pathways begin to contribute more and more of the total ATP generated.
 The length of time a muscle can continue to contract using aerobic pathways is called aerobic endurance, and the point at which muscle metabolism converts to anaerobic glycolysis is called anaerobic threshold.

 Activities that require a surge of power but last only a few seconds, such as weight lifting, diving, and sprinting, rely entirely on ATP and CP stores.
-The slightly longer bursts of activity in tennis, soccer, and a 100-meter swim appear to be fueled almost entirely by anaerobic glycolysis (Figure 9.17).
+The more on-and-off or burstlike activities of tennis, soccer, and a 100-meter swim appear to be fueled almost entirely by anaerobic glycolysis (Figure 9.20).
 Prolonged activities such as marathon runs and jogging, where endurance rather than power is the goal, depend mainly on aerobic respiration using both glucose and fatty acids as fuels.

 Levels of CP and ATP don't change much during prolonged exercise because ATP is generated at the same rate as it is used-a "pay as you go" system.
 Compared to anaerobic energy production, aerobic generation of ATP is relatively slow, but the ATP harvest is enormous.